nat-418/tcl.nvim/README.md

 This is a Neovim plugin to aid Tcl/Tk development.
 It includes:

 * Support for the [Nagelfar](https://nagelfar.sourceforge.net/) syntax checker
+* Pretty-printing of Tcl manpages, eg., using `k` on some keyword.

 Requirements
 ------------